-Land under stands of trees with a canopy cover of at least 20% (25% in Northern Ireland), or having the potential to achieve this, including integral open space, and including felled areas that are due to be restocked.
+Land under stands of trees with a canopy cover of at least 20% or having the potential to achieve this, including integral open space, and including felled areas that are due to be restocked.
 Generally (including the UK) woodland is defined as having a minimum area of 0.5 hectares.